+44 (0) 207 252 3900 firstname.lastname@example.org

 Colours are expected to be bright and bold.
-Think of a combination of bright colors such as peacock blue and cactus green with slightly browner, but still saturated and bright colours, such as burnt orange.
+Think of a combination of bright colours such as peacock blue and cactus green with slightly browner, but still saturated and bright colours, such as burnt orange.

 For several years, neutrals in monochromes were popular.
 Beyond all-white kitchens, some people were also choosing all-grey.
 The problem with using all or mostly grey as your colour scheme is that it can feel very drab.
 Tans, whites, and greys are classic neutrals, but the neutrals of 2018 will have hints of other colours and be just a little more bold.
 The slightly muted green colour, sage, is bold for a neutral, but in contrast to the bright colours of 2018, will work as a neutral.